AriFordsham/GHCWiki/design/deprecation-mechanisms/type-class-methods.md

-importM1x= bar ()-- no warning, because the import doesn't limit `bar` to be a method of `C`instanceC()where foo =()-- no warninginstanceCBoolwhere foo =True bar = not -- triggers warning, because this forces `bar` to be a method of C
+importM1x= bar ()-- no warning, because the import doesn't limit `bar` to be a method of `C`instanceC()where foo =()-- no warninginstanceCBoolwhere foo =True bar = not -- triggers warning, because this requires `bar` to be a method of C
 ```

 ```